 - Take care of yourself – no matter what your parents decide

-These strategies can help you and your elderly parent to come to a resolution on the issue of moving.
+These strategies can help you, as a family caregiver and your elderly parent to come to a resolution on the issue of moving.

 Please know that your parents are adults and as such, do all they can to have autonomy over their own lives.
 So, you can only do your best to convince them that moving out of their current living situation may be the best option for them – but ultimately, it is their decision (depending of course on their cognitive status).